Well, if it isn't our favorite student...

-The college applicants and parents most named as their "dream college" - the school they wish they (or their child) could attend were cost and acceptance not issues – was Stanford.
+The college that applicants and parents most named as their "Dream College" – the school they wish they (or their child) could attend were cost and acceptance not issues – was Stanford.
 Harvard was the 2nd most named.

 Top 10 "Dream Colleges"

-Answering the survey's only fill-in-the-blank question, "What 'dream college' do you wish you or your child could attend if acceptance or cost weren't issues?" respondents wrote in more than 500 institution names.
+Answering the survey's only fill-in-the-blank question, "What 'dream college' do you wish you or your child could attend if acceptance or cost weren't issues?," respondents wrote in names of more than 500 institutions.

 The colleges students most named as their "dream college" were: